Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 It may also take some time to set up and configure the testing environment, as it includes creating fixtures, wiring fake implementations, adding custom initialization and cleanup behavior, and so on.
 All these things need to be maintained as the project scales and becomes more complicated.

 Writing functional tests in itself involves a bit more planning as well, because it's no longer just about covering every method of every class, but rather about outlining software requirements and turning them into code.
-Understanding what those requirements are and which of them are functional can also be tricky sometimes, as it requires an ability to think from a user's perspective.
+Understanding what those requirements are and which of them are functional can also be tricky sometimes, as it requires the ability to think from a user's perspective.

 Another common concern is that high-level tests often suffer from a lack of locality.
 If a test fails, either due to unmet expectations or because of an unhandled exception, it's usually unclear what exactly caused the error.

 Although there are ways to mitigate this issue, ultimately it's always going to be a trade-off: isolated tests are better at indicating the cause of an error, while integrated tests are better at highlighting the impact.
 Both are equally useful, so it comes down to what you consider to be more important.

 At the end of the day, I still think functional testing is worth it even despite these shortcomings, as I find that it leads to a better developer experience overall.
-It's been a while since I've done traditional unit-focused testing and I have no plans to go back.
+It's been a while since I've done traditional unit-focused testing and I have no plans of going back.

 ## Summary

 Unit testing is a popular approach for testing software, but mostly for the wrong reasons.
-It's often touted as an effective way for developers to test their code while also enforcing best design practices, however many find it encumbering and superficial.
+It's often touted as an effective way for developers to test their code while also enforcing design best practices, however many find it encumbering and superficial.

 It's important to understand that development testing does not equate unit testing.
 The primary goal is not to write tests with the highest degree of isolation, but rather to gain confidence that the code works according to its functional requirements.
 And there are better ways to achieve that.